Deion-F/squareverse/PROJECT_OVERVIEW.md

 **Features**:
 - O(1) collision detection using position hashing
-- Mass-based collision resolution
+- Mass-based collision resolution with movement priorities
-- Conservation of momentum
-- Energy elasticity (0.8 factor)
-- Separation of colliding squares
+- Position planning to prevent square overlaps and pass-through behavior
+- Intelligent fallback movement: try desired direction, then opposite, then others
+- "Stalled" state tracking for squares unable to move
 - Wall bounce mechanics
+- Two-way swap detection to prevent squares passing through each other

 **Key Methods**:
 - `detect_collisions()`: Find all square pairs at same position